gabriel-ing/Quickstarts/Interoperability/interoperability.md

 There are two other crutial components:

-- Adaptors
+- Adapters
-    - These are connectors that help receive input data (inbound adaptors) or pass on output in a suitable format (outbound adaptors).
+    - These are connectors that help receive input data (inbound adapters) or pass on output in a suitable format (outbound adapters).
-    - There are many pre-configured adaptors, including file reading and writing, sending and receiving emails, querying external databases and using common transfer protocols like REST, SOAP or TCP.
+    - There are many pre-configured adapters, including file reading and writing, sending and receiving emails, querying external databases and using common transfer protocols like REST, SOAP or TCP.
 For more info, see the [extended list of pre-configured adapters](https://docs.intersystems.com/irislatest/csp/docbook/DocBook.UI.Page.cls?KEY=EGIN_options_connectivity).

 - Messages
     - These contain the information being passed between the different components.